cmuparlay/parlayhash/README.md

 distributions).
 For our hash map, we show both the times for the locked (lock) and lock free (lf) versions.

-Columns 2 and 3 correspond to 1 thread and 128 threads when the hash map is initialized to the correct size.
+Columns 2 -- 4 correspond to 1 thread, 16 threads (8 cores) and 128 threads (64 cores) when the hash map is initialized
+to the correct size.
 The fourth column is the same but when the hash map is initialized with size 1 (i.e., it first grows to the full size and then the timings start).
 This is meant to test if the hash map grows effectively, which all the growing maps do.
 The fifth column is for inserting 10M unique keys on 128 threads when the hash map starts with size 1 (i.e., it includes the time for growing the hash map multiple times).